 To buy or not to buy

-Now lets go back to the thank you email / sales link.
+Now let's go back to the thank you email/sales link.
 At this point, you present the sales offer via email as well as on a website.
-The email, like the website, provides the information about the product .
+The email, like the website, provides information about the product.
 The email serves as a reminder about why they need to buy your product now.
 They can save the message, reply to you and ask questions, re-read it, forward it, this is why you do both a webpage and an email.

 Tie in the email messages to the sales pages

 Each email you send gives you an opportunity to expand on the benefits of the product.
 You can showcase success stories or testimonials.
-You can present new offers, OTOs (one time offers), or LTOs (Limited time offers) to encourage them to buy.
+You can present new offers, OTOs (one-time offers), or LTOs (Limited time offers) to encourage them to buy.
 Then the cycle continues.
-If you want to be more sophisticated, each email message in your follow up sequence can send the customer to a customized landing page specific for that offer instead of the same sales page you've used in previous instances.
+If you want to be more sophisticated, each email message in your follow-up sequence can send the customer to a customized landing page specific to that offer instead of the same sales page you've used in previous instances.

 Now, let's go back to the first choice where the customer didn't confirm the link.
 For most internet marketers, this step is unorthodox.
 I add it to my own sales process because I think it is important and we need to account for a few possible scenarios.

 It is important to follow up manually because it gives you a chance to connect with your potential customer.
 There is also the chance that maybe something went wrong with the email subscription, maybe they didn't get the email, maybe it went to spam.
 The way to follow up, if you are using aweber, it is easy.
 Go to your list and look for the unconfirmed email message and manually send the person an email from your email.
 Introduce yourself, tell them why you're emailing them and help them get through whatever obstacle may be in the way of confirming their request for information via email.

 So that's it